aerofur/titusstudiosmediagroup.github.io/gallery.md

 # Photo Gallery
 ### This Photo Gallery has photos that I have taken over the course of my life.
-Usually rail related but some nature shots from tips I go on.
+Usually rail related but some nature shots from trips I go on.
 Really wish I take more photos of where I go.

 ![html_img](https://i.imgur.com/4rsnERw.jpg)